 Ashoka Changemaker School.
 Since 2013, Maury has been designated by the Ashoka Foundation as a Changemaker School.
 Through this initiative, we seek to cultivate empathy, teamwork, leadership, and problem solving so both parents and students can become changemakers.
 One way we do this is by “buddy classes” that pair upper grade and lower grade classes to do academic and social activities together.

-Created by classroom teachers and backed by evidence from independent research, the Responsive Classroom model is based on the premise that children learn best when they have both academic and social-emotional skills.
-The approach consists of classroom and schoolwide practices for deliberately helping children build academic and social-emotional competencies within a strong and safe school community.
+Responsive Classroom.
+Created by classroom teachers and backed by evidence from independent research, this approach to teaching consists of classroom and schoolwide practices for deliberately helping children build academic and social-emotional competencies within a strong and safe school community.
 Everyone at Maury is expected to treat one another with kindness and respect.
 Each month, the whole school joins together for a Morning Meeting where different classes take turn leading and students are recognized for being empathy leaders.

 Home Visits.
 In partnership with the Flamboyan Foundation, Maury has implemented home visits near the start of the school year for all grades.
 These visits allow teachers to meet and learn more about their students, which sets the foundation for a collaborative and trusting relationship to support each student’s learning.